-Tromotriche pedunculata subspecies pedunculata sounds like the name of a young prince born into the royal family in a far away country.
+Tromotriche pedunculata subsp. pedunculata sounds like the name of a young prince born into the royal family in a far away country.
 Tracing the history of official plant naming is today like evolution itself.
-This plant’s family was first named Stapelia by Linnaeus in 1737 to honour Johannes Bodaeus á Stapel who first commented on the botanical writings of Theophrastus, a student of Aristotle.
+The plant family was first named Stapelia by Linnaeus in 1737 to honour Johannes Bodaeus á Stapel who first commented on the botanical writings of Theophrastus, a student of Aristotle.

 In 1796 Masson added 37 species of Stapelia to the original 12, while Robert Brown split the genus into four in 1809.
 In 1812 Haworth rewrote the classification to add another 9 genera, two of which were Tromotriche and Tridentea.
 But only in 1995 did Bruyns move the plant in picture from Tridentea to Tromotriche.
 Over this time did not only the analysis of plant material increase the knowledge of this plant family and insight into the relationships among its members, but the number of species discovered and added to the list brought more details to ponder.